How to Get a Medical Marijuana Card in Colorado

-To enjoy legal protection under the Colorado Medical Marijuana law, you must register with the state patient registry and obtain an identification card.
+To enjoy legal protection under the Colorado Medical Marijuana law, you must register with the state patient registry and obtain a Medical Marijuana Card, known as an identification card.
 The Colorado Medical Marijuana Registry (MMR) is a confidential, statewide program managed by the Colorado Department of Public Health and Environment (CDPHE).
 Although there are guidelines for children, caregivers, and legal guardians, we’ll review the requirements for adults here.

 You must be 18 years or older and a Colorado resident.
 You can prove residency with a Colorado driver’s license or ID, and you need a valid Social Security number.
 Your medical marijuana card is only valid for use in Colorado.

 What conditions are approved for medical cannabis treatment?

 The law currently defines a qualifying medical condition as:

 - Cachexia, or wasting syndrome (severe weight loss caused by a medical condition or its treatment)

 - HIV or AIDS